cloudera/hue/docs/docs-site/content/administrator/configuration/connectors/_index.md

 **Beta**

-Connections can be configured via a UI after [HUE-8758](https://issues.cloudera.org/browse/HUE-8758) is done.
-The feature require Editor 2 which is also in beta.
+Admins can configure the connectors via the UI after [HUE-8758](https://issues.cloudera.org/browse/HUE-8758) is done.
+This feature requires Editor v2 which is also in beta.

     [desktop]
     enable_connectors=true

     [notebook]
     enable_notebook_2=true

+**NOTE:** After enabling the above flags, if `django.db.utils.OperationalError: (1054, "Unknown column 'useradmin_huepermission.connector_id' in 'field list'")` error comes, then try **changing the DB name** in the hue.ini under `[[database]]` because there is no upgrade path and run the migrate command `./build/env/bin/hue migrate`.

+Go to `Administer Server` > `Connectors` > `+ Connector` or can directly navigate to `http://127.0.0.1:8000/hue/desktop/connectors`.

 !["Connectors"](https://cdn.gethue.com/uploads/2020/12/hue-connectors-create.png)

+Connectors are also configuarable via the public [REST APIs](developer/api/rest/#connectors).

 ### Apache Hive